hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 10. If you click into the *azurecidprocessed* folder you'll see data is partitioned by month.
 ![Images/cidazure-setup-manual-s3parquet](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3parquet.png?width=1000px)

-That's it, you've reprocessed your data, check your dashboard to see the results.
+That's it, you've reprocessed the data, check the QuickSight dashboard to see the results.

 {{% /expand%}}